A Welcoming Environment

 Then the meditation teacher will give a short talk on a topic which is of practical benefit in our daily lives.
 These topics are based on Buddha’s teachings, but you don’t need to be a Buddhist to attend.
 Everyone is welcome.

 Following this, the Teacher will guide another meditation, this time focusing on the meaning of the talk.
-American Buddhist nun Kelsang Jangchen is our main teacher, and more info on her is here.
+American Buddhist nun Kelsang Jangchen is our main teacher.

 Discussion & Questions